T-Shirt Fonts: Here’s How To Choose the Right One

-The text makes the reader think of the soothing, relaxing, fun or adventurous feeling that comes from being at the beach (this may differ for different people).
+The text makes the reader think of the soothing, relaxing, fun or adventurous feeling that comes from being at the beach (this may be different for different people).

-How does the font and its placement complement the message?
+How do the font and its placement complement the message?

 The combination of wavy (pun intended), casual typefaces, paired with different sizes for different parts of the text, as well as the swirls and twirls, give a relaxing feel.
 You can almost hear the ocean and find yourself taking a walk down memory lane.

 And that is just the effect that the designer wanted.